kumahq/kuma/docs/madr/decisions/038-meshmetric-profiles.md

   usedOnly: true # true or false
   appendProfiles:
     - ref: my-profile
-    - ref: default # our predefined profile
+    - ref: basic # our predefined profile
 ```

 The question here is: do we want our builtin profiles to be defined like that (this possibly means a user can edit them a bit like default policies)
 or should they be hidden from the user (and only referencable)?
 Since we're starting without this it can be skipped for now but in the future this needs reconsideration.
-We probably don't want to have a another "default policies" situation because that causes problems.
+We probably don't want to have "default policies" situation because that causes problems
+(e.g. someone manually editing a default profile, and then we need to modify it / synchronize somewhere etc.).

 #### Profiles suggested: